As part of your full blood count, you will receive a breakdown of the following components of your blood:

 Haemoglobin is a protein which helps transport oxygen to your organs through your bloodstream.
 It also gives red blood cells their colour.

-Platelets are cells in your blood which help your blood to clot.
-These cells are made in our bone marrow along with red and white blood cells, and are also known as thrombocytes.
+Platelets are cell fragments in your blood which help blood to clot.
+They are made in our bone marrow along with red and white blood cells, and are also known as thrombocytes.

 Mean Cell Volume (MCV)